caos/orbos/docs/userguide.md

 ## Reset Cluster

-If you would like to reset a cluster, in this example `kubernetes`, just follow this steps.
+If you would like to reset a cluster, in this example `kubernetes`, follow these steps.

 > !!!
 Danger Zone !!!
-This will reset all nodes including the `master` and `etcd` ones.
+This will reset all nodes including the `master` and `etcd` nodes.

 Delete on-cluster `Orbiter`: